 - Deadline for completing the pre-application : 1 September

-For applying, all applicants first have to complete the web-based pre-application process (available only during the application phase) by supplying the requested information.
+For applying, all applicants first have to complete the pre-application process (available only during the application phase - please exclusively use Adobe Acrobat!) by supplying the requested information.
 We will assess your chances of admission and then inform you whether a full application is requested or not.
 Provided we would like to encourage your full application, please print the completely filled in and signed application form you submitted for the pre-application, attach the required documentation, and send it to us before the official application deadline mentioned above.

 Please note that the pre-application is valid only for the upcoming term.